 - The Data Processor undertakes to not disclose or otherwise make the Personal Data processed under this DPA available to any third party, without the Data Controller’s prior written approval.
 This section 6.5 shall not apply if the Data Processor is required by applicable laws and regulations to disclose Personal Data that the Data Processor processes on behalf of the Data Controller, in which case what is set out in section 3.5 shall apply.

 - The Data Processor undertakes to ensure that access to Personal Data under this DPA is restricted to those of its personnel who directly require access to the Personal Data in order to fulfill the Data Processor’s obligations in accordance with this DPA and the Agreement.
 The Data Processor shall ensure that such personnel (whether employees or others engaged by the Data Processor) (i) has the necessary knowledge of and training in the Applicable Data Protection Legislation to perform the contracted services; and (ii) is bound by a confidentiality obligation concerning the Personal Data to the same extent as the Data Processor in accordance with this DPA.

 - The Data Processor requires all of its personnel (employees and Sub-processors) authorized to process Personal Data not to process Personal Data for any other purpose, except on instructions from the Data Controller or unless required by applicable law.
 The Data Processor shall ensure that this confidentiality obligation extends beyond the termination of employment contracts, Sub-processor contracts, service contracts or the termination of this DPA.
 This confidentiality obligation shall remain in force after the expiry or termination of the DPA.

-- The Data Processor appoints the following person responsible for data protection matters: Mr. Michael Pilz (email@example.com).
+- The Data Processor appoints the following person as contact point for data protection matters: Mr. Michael Pilz (firstname.lastname@example.org).

 7. Audit Rights